ritikamotwani/ritikamotwani/README.md

 ### Hi there 👋

+I'm Ritika Motwani, a passionate Computer Science enthusiast with a focus on building scalable web applications and exploring data infrastructure.
+I was promoted to be the tech lead of the team in my previous company based on my performance and problem solving abilities.
+Currently pursuing my Master's in Computer Science from New York University, I'm excited about delving deeper into distributed systems and big data processing.

+I am currently learning CUDA, GPU and Multicore internals, Big data processing, Distributed systems and am looking for opportunities to collaborate on related projects.
+Please reach out incase you have any.
+My linkedin: https://www.linkedin.com/in/ritika-motwani-47b770131/

 <!--
 **ritikamotwani/ritikamotwani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.